A Developer's Introduction to CloudMosa's Cloud Phone

 Operating System

-Cloud Phone currently runs on feature phones using the Mocor real-time operating system (RTOS).
+Cloud Phone currently runs on feature phones using the ThreadX/ Mocor real-time operating system (RTOS).
 Mocor is a proprietary OS for devices powered by a Unisoc (fka Spreadtrum) system-on-a-chip (SOC).
 On Nokia devices, Mocor is skinned and branded as S30+.
 On the Nokia 110 4G, the Mocor OS version is 20AMP_W22.04.6_P5 with a firmware version of UMS9117.

 Developing apps (“widgets”) for Cloud Phone is subject to the Cloud Phone Developer Program Terms of Service.